 Price: Free / $1.49

 Network Cell Info helps you find the nearest cell towers.
-Bad signal comes from a variety of factors.
-One of which may just be distance from a tower.
-An app like this shows you where the towers are so you can see how far you are away.
-It should work on both GSM and CDMA carriers and it supports dual SIM as well.
-Some other features include signal measurements and a crowd sourced signal finder.
-The pro version is $1.49 and you need to unlock some of the features.
+The bad signal comes from a variety of factors.
+One of which may just be the distance from a tower.
+An app like this shows you where the towers are to see how far you are away.
+It should work on both GSM and CDMA carriers, and it supports dual-SIM as well.
+Some other features include signal measurements and a crowd-sourced signal finder.
+The pro version is $1.49, and you need to unlock some of the features.

 Price: Free (with ads)

 OpenSignal is a lot like Network Cell Info.
 It shows you the 3G, 4G/LTE, and 5G towers in your general vicinity.
-However, this one also works with WiFi signals.
+However, this one also works with Wi-Fi signals.
 Basically, if you can connect to it, OpenSignal can probably find it.
 This one works well for a variety of reasons.
-The best, though, is that it compares signal strength between a the big four carriers in the US to see if maybe a different one has a better signal where you live.
+The best, though, is that it compares signal strength between the big three carriers in the US to see if maybe a different one has a better signal where you live.
 There is also a coverage map so you can see if maybe you just live in a weak zone on your carrier.
-There’s a lot of good information here to help diagnose a signal problem which makes it one of the better signal booster apps.
+There’s a lot of good information here to help diagnose a signal problem, making it one of the better signal booster apps.

 Price: Free (with ads)